merqube/merqube-client-lib/docs/CreatingIndices.md

 1. `poetry install` of this library
 2. copy the `template.json` and edit it per your index
-3. `poetry run create --index-type=TYPE --config-file-path=/path/to/template/you/copied/and/edited`
+3. `MERQ_API_KEY poetry run create --index-type=TYPE --config-file-path=/path/to/template/you/copied/and/edited`

 Add `--prod-run` to create the index in production, rather than just templating/logging it.